 Originally, we may have implemented a denser workstation model, predominantly for contact centre staff or for work that required stricter levels of control and process, like finance teams.
 However, the pandemic proved that even the contact centre teams could do much of their work from home.

 We had to reimagine the purpose of Saga’s office.
 What our design teams developed was centred around celebration, iconic moments, collaboration, learning and training.

-Saga wanted to create a destination that brought people together to collaborate and celebrate the organisation.
+Saga wanted to create a destination that brings people together to collaborate and celebrate the organisation.
 They already had a great culture at Enbrook but wanted to produce a more immersive experience, break down silos and improve colleague connections.

 Previously, employees had been working from rows of tight-knit fixed desks.
 We wanted to change how people worked and utilised the office going forward.
 The recreation of Enbrook Park still supports contact centre work but now also aids training, learning and face-to-face development.
-There are fewer desks and more dynamic spaces where employees can meet, connect, communicate and celebrate together.
+There are fewer desks and more dynamic spaces where employees can connect, communicate and celebrate together.

 In the auditorium, there is a large AV media screen (2m high x 3m wide), where employees can bring large groups of people together for town halls, hold events, share content and feel a part of the Saga family.

 Saga also wanted to seriously consider the health and wellbeing of their employees and so we completely transformed the catering provision to incorporate a food counter, juice bar and dining area.
 Inspired by their cruise ship menus, they developed a high-end food offering, providing healthy options.
 It’s no longer just a place to eat, but an immersive Saga experience for employees and visitors.